Taylan Antalyalı

-Taylan Antalyalı (born 8 January 1995) is a Turkish professional footballer who plays as a central midfielder for Turkish Süper Lig club Çaykur Rizespor.
+Taylan Antalyalı (born 8 January 1995) is a Turkish professional footballer who plays as a central midfielder for Süper Lig club Çaykur Rizespor.
+He made nine appearances for the Turkey national team.

-Professional career
+Club career

 Gençlerbirliği

-Taylan Antalyalı was transferred to the Super League team Gençlerbirliği before the 2014–2015 season.
-Antalyalı made his professional debut in a 4-1 Süper Lig loss to Trabzonspor on 1 December 2014.
+Antalyalı was transferred to the Super League team Gençlerbirliği before the 2014–15 season.
+He made his professional debut in a 4–1 Süper Lig loss to Trabzonspor on 1 December 2014.
 He played only two times in Super League during its first season with this team but no game in the second season.
 So he was put on loan and joined the Kayseri Erciyesspor on 1 February 2016 en 1.
 Lig.
 He played 13 matches and scored one time.
 The next season, he was again put on loan for another team, Hacettepe SK playing 27 games in this 2.
 Lig team and scoring 2 goals.

 Erzurumspor

-Its good performance put a great interest on the player and he signed, as a free transfer on 1 August 2017, a three-year contract with BB Erzurumspor, who wanted to establish an ambitious team with the goal to participate in the Super League at the end of the 2017–18 season.
+On 1 August 2017, Antalyalı signed a three-year contract with BB Erzurumspor, joining on a free transfer.
 During this 1.
-Lig 2017–2018 season Taylan Antalyali played 27 match, scored 2 times and efficiently participated in the 6th place of the team qualifying it to the play-off.
+Lig 2017–18 season he played 27 matches, scored 2 times and participated in the 6th place of the team qualifying it to the play-off.
 He played the three matches of the play-off, scoring during the first one and participating in the victory of its team in the Final against Gaziantep SK.

-The Super League was difficult for the team but Taylan Antalyali played 31 match and scored 6 times.
+The Super League was difficult for the team while Antalyali played 31 match and scored 6 times.
 Erzurumspor was relegated to the 1.Lig.

 Galatasaray

-The midfielder began the next season in the 1.
+Antalyali began the next season in the 1.
 Lig for three match before being transferred to Galatasaray.
-He signed a four-year contract with Galatasaray in the 2019–20 season for 1 million €.
+He signed a four-year contract with Galatasaray in the 2019–20 season for €1 million.

-Ankaragücü (loan)

-On 8 September 2022, he signed a 1-year loan contract with Süper Lig team Ankaragücü.
+On 8 September 2022, he signed a one-year loan contract with Süper Lig team Ankaragücü.

-Samsunspor (loan)

-On 25 July 2023, he signed a 1-year loan contract with Süper Lig team Samsunspor.
+On 25 July 2023, he signed a one-year loan contract with Süper Lig team Samsunspor.

-Bodrum (loan)

-On September 7, 2024, it was announced that he was loaned to Bodrum until the end of the 2024–25 season.
+On 7 September 2024, it was announced that Antalyali was loaned to Bodrum until the end of the 2024–25 season.

 International career

-He made his debut for Turkey national football team on 24 March 2021 in a World Cup qualifier against Netherlands.
+Antalyali made his debut for Turkey national team on 24 March 2021 in a World Cup qualifier against Netherlands.

 He was subsequently selected to participate in the UEFA Euro 2020.
-However, with a catastrophic record of three losses in three games, eight goals scored and one goal scored, Turkey is eliminated from the first round of the competition.
+However, with a record of three losses in three games, eight goals scored and one goal scored, Turkey is eliminated from the first round of the competition.